la2050/archive/_projects/2016/mitú-accelerate-la-diversifying-digital-content-creation-for-regional-social-impact.md

   opportunity to, taking into account the changing regional and national media consumption landscape, proactively work at expanding diverse digital creator talent and build opportunities for multicultural communities.
-project_image_2: 5654638165741-team91.jpg
-empty_column_1: ''
 organization_name: mitu
 organization_website: mitunetwork.com
-organization_name_2: mitu
-organization_activity: >-
-  mitú is the leading digital media and data-driven company focused on representing and elevating Latino millennial stories through content that is unapologetically Latino.
-ein: ''

 ---